On Ritual Washing ¹

 Our apartment waits on the third floor like an uphill cemetery

-Mami needs to walk up to rest her bodies.
-She lives among the dying
+Mami needs to walk up to rest their bodies.
+She lives

 tequila can make.
 She wails remembering their mother.

-unbearable like an open casket.
-She buries herself
+Grief unbearable like an open casket.
+She buries

 her.
 She retches roses on their casket.
 Her daughter bathes

 her.
 Her daughter is 19.
 She wails, wet with grief

 she won’t remember in the morning Mami, perdóname.